overture-stack/SONG/docs/operation/operation.md

 # Operational Docs

-Welcome to the Operational Documentation for setting up and managing the Score Server in a development environment.
-This document provides detailed steps and configurations needed to get your development environment up and running with either a standalone setup or using Docker.
-This page also includes instructions for integrating Keycloak for authentication and authorization.
+This page provides detailed steps and configurations required to set up your development environment with Song, either through a standalone setup or using Docker.
+Additionally, it includes instructions for integrating Keycloak for authentication and authorization.

 ## On this page